sravyapgn/sravyapgn/README.md

 - 👋 Hi, I’m @sravyapgn
 - 👀 I’m interested in coding, learning new programming languages
-- 🌱 I’m currently learning C#
+- 🌱 I’m currently learning DSA, Design Patterns and Trying my hands on different architecture and desing problems
 - 💞️ I’m looking to collaborate on C#, SOLID Principles, Python
 - 📫 How to reach me - pgnsravya@gmail.com